polkadot-developers/knowledgebase/current/runtime/metadata.md

 the decimal value 11, which is
 [the version of the Substrate metadata format](https://crates.parity.io/frame_metadata/enum.RuntimeMetadata.html) that the result encodes.
-After the metadata version, the next piece of information encoded in the result field is the number of modules/pallets that inform the blockchain's runtime; in the example above, the hexadecimal value `0x7c` represents the decimal number 31, which is SCALE-encoded by taking its binary representation (`11111` or `0x1F` in hex), shifting it two bits to the left (`1111100`) and encoded that as hex.
+After the metadata version, the next piece of information encoded in the result field is the number of pallets that inform the blockchain's runtime; in the example above, the hexadecimal value `0x7c` represents the decimal number 31, which is SCALE-encoded by taking its binary representation (`11111` or `0x1F` in hex), shifting it two bits to the left (`1111100`) and encoding that as hex.

 The remaining blob encodes
 [the metadata of each pallet](https://crates.parity.io/frame_metadata/struct.ModuleMetadata.html),